Staars/Staars.github.io/docs/Bluetooth_MI32.md

 `ble.set_svc(string)`: where string is in the form of a 16-Bit, 32-Bit or 128-Bit service uuid
 `ble.set_chr(string)`: where string is in the form of a 16-Bit, 32-Bit or 128-Bit characteristic uuid

-Finally run the with the specified properties and (if you read something) have everything prepared in the callback function:
+Finally run the with the specified properties and (if you want to get data back to Berry) have everything prepared in the callback function:
 `ble.run(operation)`: where operation is a number, that represents an operation in a proprietary format.
 Current implemention disconnects after every operation:

 - 11 - read